ld32/SmartSlurm/README.md

 ### What is the logic to estimate memory and time?

-    1 Check if job is done before.
-      If yes, ask user wheather to re-run the job.
     If yes, check if there is input for this job?

       If yes: check if there are formulas to estimate memory/time..

         If yes: check if the input size is larger than all previous jobs and formular is older than 20 minutes.

           If yes: re-calculate formula.

             If successful, estimate memory/time and submit job.

               Otherwise, use default memory/time and submit job.

             Otherwise: estimate memory/time and submit job.

           Otherwise: stimate memory/time and submit job.

         Otherwise: order previous jobs according memory/time, use top 10 value new job's memory/time.

       Otherwise:  calculate formula, estimate memory/time and submit job.

-        Otherwise, don't re-run this job.

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)